msepehr/memory-consumer/Readme.md

 # Memory Consumer

 This project is an illustration of the following article:
-[Docker and Java: Why My App Is OOMKilled ](https://dzone.com/articles/why-my-java-application-is-oomkilled)
+[Docker and Java: Why My App Is OOMKilled ](https://dzone.com/articles/why-my-java-application-is-oomkilled) It contains a Java class and related Docker image and k8s versions.
+The scripts are managed by Makefile executables.

 ## Run a local registry